CeylonFlair/backEnd/review-rating-service/README.md

 # Review & Rating Service

-The Review & Rating Service is a dedicated microservice that manages customer feedback for both service listings and providers within your application
+The Review & Rating Service manages customer feedback for both service listings and providers in your application.
+It allows customers who have completed an order to create, edit, or delete a review for that order.
+The service also provides endpoints to list reviews for a specific listing, provider, or order.
+Whenever a review is added, edited, or deleted, it automatically updates the average rating in the Listing Service via API.
+All write operations require JWT authentication, and all review data is stored in MongoDB.
+This service helps maintain transparent and up-to-date feedback for services and providers on your platform.

 ## Features